bronson/valid/README.md

 # Introduction

-Valid allows you to declare a validation and then test it against any number of values:
+Valid allows you to declare a validation and run it against any number of
+values:

 ```javascript
     var validation = Valid.integer().even().min(6);